 Hidden message: bite it together!

 Like oranges, grapes, figs, and pumpkins, it is an ancient symbol of fertility, always present in wedding banquets.
-Moreover, in ancient Rome, the bride’s hairstyle included pomegranate leaves and fruits.
+Moreover, the bride’s hairstyle included pomegranate leaves and fruits in ancient Rome.

 The reason is found in the story of Persephone, a young goddess of nature, seduced and linked to her husband Pluto, lord of the underworld, tasting a purple pomegranate grain.